masc-ucsc/docs/docs/pyrope/07-typesystem.md

 assert a.1.__id == ':1:c' and a.c.__id == ':1:c'
 ```

-Function definitions allocate a tuple, which allows to instrospect the
+Function definitions allocate a tuple, which allows to introspect the
 function but not to change the functionality.
 Functions have 3 fields `inputs`,
 `outputs`, `where`.
 The `where` is a function that always returns true if unset
 at declaration.